What is Erasmus?

 The programme is open to all higher education students (up to and including doctorate) from a participating country, except for students enrolled in their first year of Higher Education.

-Financial support is given to higher education teaching staff to spend a short period (one week minimum) of fully integrated teaching assignments in a partner University.
+Financial support is given to higher education teaching staff to spend a short period (8 hours minimum) of fully integrated teaching assignments in a partner University.

 This experience has an evident impact not only on the teacher directly involved, but also on students from both home and host University.
 It could also result in a first step towards further European cooperation.